How does one get started in the kenaf industry for their particular needs and wants?

 "Right here at Kenaf Partners USA"

-Myself and many of our current partners have asked where do we start and how do we get started?
+Our current partners and I have asked where do we start and how do we get started?

 It started in 2011 having a discussion with a veteran Permaculture Designer about the importance of watersheds and watershed management.
 As a result I have looked into various aspects of this topic and found important statistics that I could not overlook.
 It was the culmination of these statistics and getting through the processes to get to the bottom of "why" and "what solutions" regarding flooding, drought, pollution, human health, environmental health, economics in the USA etc. that drove my hunger to find an entry point or "common denominator" that made sense and could have a beneficial outcome in each of these areas.
 What I have discovered is kenaf has the potential of improving conditions in each of these areas.